MeteorYee/Chinese-word-segmentation/README.md

 Special Annoucement:

-I have to attribute to an example the implementation of this whole system on CSDN, and the example is implemented by python and based on Perceptron.
+I have to attribute to an example on CSDN the implementation of this whole system, and the example is implemented by python and based on Perceptron.
 I take some reference to that system's architecture.
 Here are the link:

 http://download.csdn.net/detail/SummerRain2008/468453